-At the 27 November 2018 AGM, 73.9% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2018.
-As a result, the 2019 AGM will include a conditional spill resolution item, depending on the outcome of the voting on resolution for the 2019 Remuneration Report.
+At the 27 November 2018 AGM, 82.99% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2018.
 The Company did not receive any specific feedback at the AGM regarding its remuneration practices.

-B Details of remuneration
+Details of remuneration